 - Make a physical copy of the paperwork to take along on the trip.

 Assure that students understand the transportation arrangements and that all designated vehicle drivers follow the Field Trip Driving Requirements.
 The Department Chair is responsible for reviewing the necessary forms and ensuring the files can be easily retrieved.

 Once authorized, staff or faculty driving on a field trip or carrying out any State business must possess:

 - A good driving record

 Please note that personal liability insurance is primary coverage when driving a privately owned vehicle.
 No alcoholic beverages or controlled substances shall be transported in a State or private vehicle (on State business) at ANY TIME.
-Guests are not allowed on academic field trips.

 For further information regarding State or private vehicle use, authorized drivers, and related information, please refer to the Office of Insurance and Risk Management (ORIM) web pages or The CSU website on the “Use of University and Private Vehicles Policy Guidelines”.

 Student Participants: In the event of an accident injury during a field trip, the student’s personal health care plan provides for primary medical coverage payment.
 If the student’s health care benefits become exhausted, the CSU Student Travel Accident Insurance helps pay for additional related injury expenses up to the maximum benefit.
 Enrolled students without a private health plan may seek basic medical attention from the campus Student Health Center [link to health center].

 Please note that the CSU Student Travel Accident Insurance policy covers accidental injury only.
 The policy DOES NOT provide coverage for any illness or disease unless an accident is the direct cause of the illness.
 All students are encouraged to purchase personal Accident and Health Insurance from the California State University, Student Health Insurance Program (CSUSHI).